syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

   {% endtabs %}

-## How to insert a table from Html string in Word document?
+## How to insert a table from HTML string in Word document?

-An html string can be inserted to the Word document at text body or paragraph.
-The following code illustrates how to insert a table to the document from the Html string.
+An HTML string can be inserted to the Word document at text body or paragraph.
+The following code illustrates how to insert a table to the document from the HTML string.

 {% tabs %}